 Under Licenses granted to users/groups, there is a list of all users or groups who have been granted licenses.
 To take a license back, select a user or group in the list, and click Revoke.

 You can grant a CAL license to a computer rather than to a user.
 When a CAL license is granted to a computer, anyone using that computer can claim the CAL license.
-It is useful to grant licenses to computers that are physically in an office, and several people share them.
+It is useful to grant licenses to computers that are physically located in an office, and are shared by several people there.

 To do this, click the Grant to computers tab.

 Under Grant new CAL license, you can grant a CAL license to computers directly.
 Computers are identified by a fingerprint.
-A fingerprint is five characters, computed from the computer's identification data.
+A fingerprint is five characters, computed from the identificaton data of the computer.

 Under Licenses granted to computers, there is a list of all computers that have been granted licenses.
-To take a license back, select a computer, and click Revoke.
+To take a license back, select a comuter, and click Revoke.

 A user can use a project license until their deadline expires.
 If a user gets a license from several online projects, they can use the license until the last of these deadlines expires.
 To see these latest deadlines, check the Show only latest deadline for each user check box.